smucclaw/documentation/docs/returning-keywords.rst

 .. code-block:: bnf

-    Variable Definition	::=	DEFINE		Value Term		[Type Signature	]	//class-object instantiation HAS		MultiTerm		[Type Signature	]
+    Variable       	::=	DATA		Value Term		[Type Signature	]	//class-object instantiation HAS		MultiTerm		[Type Signature	]
 						[ ... ]

-Variable definitions with the DEFINE keyword follow the same format as DECLARE.
+Variable instantiations with the DATA keyword follow the same format as DECLARE.

 In Detail
 ^^^^^^^^^

-The syntax for DEFINEs and DECLAREs contains a counterintuitive detail.
+The syntax for DECLAREs and DATA contains a counterintuitive detail.

 A DECLARE rule begins with the name of the type, then the optional supertype.
 It goes on to give the names of the attribute fields, then their types.